slowmonkey/slowmonkey.github.io/_posts/2019-07-24-pi-hole-setup.md

 - [Issues I have encountered](#issues-i-have-encountered)
   - [Nest Cams not connecting](#nest-cams-not-connecting)
   - [Pi-hole dashboard is unreachable](#pi-hole-dashboard-is-unreachable)

-# Introduction

-Pi-hole is network wide ad-blocking mechanism utilising a Raspberry Pi.
-It provides ad-blocking via a DHCP server and/or DNS Server.

 # Requirements
 1. Raspberry Pi